-When an intruder alarm or automatic fire alarm is activated, the next logical step is to find out what is happening as quickly as possible, to limit the potential loss.
-With health and safety being mandatory and of paramount importance, it is not acceptable to send any member of staff into a potentially hazardous environment without a full risk assessment, training, and equipment.
-Essential items should at least be a stab-proof vest, slash-proof gloves, wrist protectors, and control room backup.
+When an intruder alarm or automatic fire alarm is activated the next logical step is to find out what is happening as quickly as possible to limit the potential loss to a minimum.
+With Health & Safety being mandatory and of paramount importance, it is not acceptable to send in any member of staff into a potentially hazardous environment without a full risk assessment, training and equipment.
+Essential items should at least be a stab proof vest, slash proof gloves, wrist protectors, helmet, control room back up etc.

-In the event of any staff accident, questions may be asked about sleep times, work hours, and call out rotas.
-It is the responsibility of the directors or partners of any business to respect the responder’s welfare.
-If an injury does occur, penalties, legal action, and even a criminal investigation could be instigated if this is not done correctly.
+In the event of any staff accident, questions may be asked about sleep times, work hours and call-out rotas.
+It is the responsibilities of the Directors, Partners or Managers of any business in all aspects of the first responders welfare.
+If an injury does occur, penalties, legal action and even a criminal investigation could be instigated if this is not done correctly.

-When we are called out to your premises, we will ascertain the reason for the call.
-In the event of a break-in, fire, or another serious emergency, we will escalate the call in accordance with your prearranged instructions.
-If it is a small incident or false alarm, we will let you and your staff continue to relax and leave a report.
+When we are called out to your premises we will ascertain the reason for the call, in the event of a break-in fire, or other serious emergencies we will escalate the call to whatever your pre-arranged instructions are.
+If it is a small incident or false alarm we will let you and your staff continue to relax and leave a report.

 Some insurance companies also insist on a rapid first attendance within the British Standards recommendations.
 Failure to adhere to these response times could lead to some claims being voided by some insurance companies.